MEMBERSHIPS AND ASSOCIATIONS

 But who am I, really?
 Really, I’m just a young adult trying to understand why my brain is filled with anxious negative chatter and why I succumb to them so often.
 Am I destined to continue the cycle of joy followed by stressing and losing weight until I have another anxiety attack?
 I’ve had three in the past fiscal year, not that I’m counting.
 Although someone probably has to, in case there’s a scratch-off card in the next ER.

 Jews have used humor to cope with pain for thousands of years.
 I’m a playwright continuing in that tradition.
 I use word play and slapstick Borscht Belt-style comedy to create an entertaining gateway into difficult topics we need to discuss, the most meaningful of which are, to me, depression and anxiety amongst our youth, the potential effects of global climate change, and the struggle to remain religious in a secular world where miracles occur only in medicine or in a sweat lodge with ayahuasca.
-Consistent with my upbeat attitude and adult-braces-filled smile, my plays take an optimistic approach.
+Consistent with my upbeat attitude, my plays take an optimistic approach.
 When tragedy inevitably strikes, as all little Jewish boys and girls are taught early on, there is always an opportunity to build bridges toward a brighter future.

 WHO ARE MY INFLUENCES?